netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 ### `onDragEnd` (required)

-This function is *extremely* important and has an important role to play in the application lifecycle. **This function must result in the *synchronous* reordering of a list of draggables**
+This function is *extremely* important and has an important role to play in the application lifecycle. **This function must result in the *synchronous* reordering of a list of `Draggables`**

 It is provided with all the information about a drag:

 ### `result: DragResult`

-- `result.draggableId`: the id of the *draggable* was dragging.
+- `result.draggableId`: the id of the `Draggable` was dragging.
-- `result.source`: the location that the *draggable* started in.
+- `result.source`: the location that the `Draggable` started in.
-- `result.destination`: the location that the *draggable* finished in.
-The `destination` will be `null` if the user dropped into no position (such as outside any list) *or* if they dropped the *draggable* back into the same position that it started in.
+- `result.destination`: the location that the `Draggable` finished in.
+The `destination` will be `null` if the user dropped into no position (such as outside any list) *or* if they dropped the `Draggable` back into the same position that it started in.

 ### Synchronous reordering